helenajr/useful-resources/README.md

 # Useful Resources

-Somewhere I can put all the helpful stuff I come across
+Somewhere I can put all the helpful stuff I come across, if you want to suggest a useful resource feel free to submit a pull request!

 ### Using Github
 * [Happy git with R](https://happygitwithr.com/) - how to get started with git and connect it to RStudio/Posit